obmaz/samsung_aircon_connector/README.md

-# Samsung Aircon Connector - DTH for Smartthings
+# Samsung Aircon Connector - Smartthing
-Currently not available.
-I will implement it this summer if my ikea button broken.
-You can set the command to button by using web-core.
+Add both SmartApp and DTH to your smartthing groovy (classic) ide "obmaz/samsung_airconnector"

+Add abd Run SmartApp in your phone.
+It will make virtual device based on DTH and SmartApp

 # Samsung Aircon Connector - RESTApi Server
 This app provides RESTFul APIs to control legacy Samsung Aircon using socket connection with 2878 port.